-You should arrive in the classroom ready to pray with your team at 8:55.
-The children will begin arriving at 9:00.
-As a buddy, it's important to arrive on time to make a connection with the other staff and be prepared to meet your student and connect with their parents for any relevant needs.
-Our families often run into delays that typical families don't encounter.
+Classrooms open for children at 9:15.
+As a buddy, it's important to arrive on time to be prepared to meet your student and connect with their parents for any relevant information.
+Our families often run into delays that typical families might not encounter.
 Please plan to stay at least 20 minutes past the official start of class.
-Contact the Disability Ministry Coordinator if you have any questions.
+Contact the Director of Disability Ministries if you have any questions.

 When Sunday School is finished, please wait with your student until the parents arrive, the 2nd hour buddy arrives or you leave to take your student to the Conquerors class.
-Please note that Conquerors staff arrives at 10:40.
+Please note that Conquerors staff arrives at 10:30.
 If you are finished earlier, please plan to take a short walk on the way to class.